YTFGolf/rust-wiki/doc/user-manual.md

 print(out)
 ```

-You can add in appropriate templates above the content, templates and categories
-below the content, replace all English stage/map name images with Japanese ones,
-and copy the output to your clipboard.
-With more modifications you could do
-things like automatically generating the stage selector or integrating the
-entire thing with Pywikibot!
+You can add in appropriate templates above the content, templates and categories below the content, replace all English stage/map name images with Japanese ones, and copy the output to your clipboard.
+With more modifications you could do things like automatically generating the stage selector or integrating the entire thing with Pywikibot!

+Example scripts are given in [scripts/example]().
+You can write your own scripts in [scripts/user]().